pysal/pysal/pysal/contrib/spint/README.md

 - doubly-constrained model

 Calibration is carried out using maximum likelihood estimation routine outline in (Fotheringham and O’Kelly, 1989; Willimans and Fotheringham, 1984).
 Optimization is achieved using scipy.optimize.fsolve().
-Overall, the package is currently dependent upon bumpy, spicy, and pandas.
+Overall, the package is currently dependent upon numpy, spicy, and pandas.

 Fotheringham, A. S. and O'Kelly, M. E. (1989).
 Spatial Interaction Models: Formulations and Applications.
 London: Kluwer Academic Publishers.